 Brett received his BA (hons) from The University of Sydney and completed a Graduate Diploma in Museum and Heritage Studies there as well.
 Brett has worked at the Nicholson Museum, The Archaeological Computing Laboratory and the Centre for Continuing Education.
 Brett recently completed his MPhil at the University of Sydney.
 He commenced his role as ‘Administration Officer’ at the Australian Archaeological institute at Athens in 2000.
 His primary area of research interest is pre-Roman South Italy and he has been involved in numerous surveys and excavations there under the auspices of the University of Sydney, primarily under the Direction of Dr Ted Robinson.
 His post-graduate research is focused on South Italian (Lucanian) fortified centres, circa 400 to100 BC, primarily using Graphical Information Systems and Network analysis to analyse their distribution. al institute at Athens in 2000.

-Beatrice McLoughlin, Research Officer
+Beatrice McLoughlin, Honorary Research Affiliate

 Beatrice is the Australian Archaeological Institute at Athens (AAIA) Research Officer, looking after the archives relating to the AAIA’s archaeological excavations: Zagora and Torone in Greece.